barionleg/ANTs_wiki/Importing-diffusion-tensor-data-from-other-software.md

 The header describes the transformation of the image voxels into physical space, as for scalar images.
 In ITK, this is called the "Direction" matrix, and is always a rigid transform (affine transforms, like those defined in the NIFTI "sform", are not supported).

-The correct convention for the tensor coordinate system is software dependent and problems usually result from the DT reconstruction reading gradient vectors (`bvecs` in FSL terminology) that are not correctly formatted for a particular software environment.
-See [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F) and [here](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/troubleshooting.html#line-vectors-tensors-fibre-orientation-distributions-are-left-right-flipped) for discussion of this issue in FSL and [here](http://camino.cs.ucl.ac.uk/index.php?n=Tutorials.DTI) for an example using Camino.
-These errors can go unnoticed because invariant scalar characteristics like fractional anisotropy and mean diffusion are not affected, but tractography will be affected.
+The correct convention for the tensor coordinate system is software dependent, and extracting them from the raw scaner data has required considerable effort from the creators of software tools like `dcm2niix`.
+See [here](https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage#Diffusion_Tensor_Imaging) for discussion and sample data.

+On the post-processing side, see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/FAQ#What_conventions_do_the_bvecs_use.3F) and [here](https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/troubleshooting.html#line-vectors-tensors-fibre-orientation-distributions-are-left-right-flipped) for bvec requirements in FSL and [here](http://camino.cs.ucl.ac.uk/index.php?n=Tutorials.DTI) for an example using Camino.

+Errors in the bvecs can go unnoticed because invariant scalar characteristics like fractional anisotropy and mean diffusion are not affected, but tractography will be affected.
-In ANTs, the tensors should be in index space, such that a tensor can be correctly reoriented into physical space by applying the direction matrix.

 ## Converting tensors to ANTs format

 The examples below describe how to convert the tensors into the correct file format for ANTs.

+To work with ANTs, the tensors should be in index space, such that a tensor can be correctly reoriented into physical space by applying the direction matrix.

 ### FSL